This fall, join the Holding Space Support Group focusing on Thresholds/Life Changes.

 Holding Space Support Group Facilitators

 Anne Ferrier Crook holds a B.A. from American University in French Language and Western European Studies.
-She is a Certified Integrative Nutrition Health Coach, AADP, Certified Birth Doula, CD(DONA), and Certified Medical Interpreter, CMI-Spanish.
+She is a Certified Integrative Nutrition Health Coach, AADP, Holding Space Consultant, Certified Birth Doula, CD(DONA), and Certified Medical Interpreter, CMI-Spanish.
 She has worked in many facets of healthcare for the past 20 years with regard to holding space for life’s sacred thresholds.
-Being a “birth worker” in both a traditional and non-traditional sense, she is passionate about supporting clients to heal and transform their body-mind-spirit from the inside out.
-Anne taught nutritional healing and provided wellness consults to clients from all over the world at Onsite — a therapeutic retreat center world-renowned for trauma resolution.
-She specializes in emotional healing from post-traumatic stress bringing a compassionate presence to clients as they explore the deeper meaning of “soul care” while courageously navigating life transitions.
+Anne is passionate about supporting clients to heal and transform their body-mind-spirit from the inside out.
+She taught nutritional healing and provided wellness consults to clients from all over the world at Onsite — a therapeutic retreat center world-renowned for healing trauma.
+She specializes in supporting clients to move out of “dis-ease” from post-traumatic stress into greater ease and emotional freedom.
+She brings a compassionate presence and years of knowledge & expertise to clients as they explore the deeper meaning of “soul care” while courageously navigating life transitions.
 Her writing has been featured in childbirth magazines, online publications, and a best-seller book called “Thresholds: 75 Stories of How Changing Your Perspective Can Change Your Life.”
-Anne offers consultations in English and Spanish.
 Learn more.